 O.2 The purpose of Sustainability Appraisal (SA) is to promote sustainable development through the integration of environmental, social and economic considerations in the preparation of Local Development Documents (LDDs).
-This requirement is set out in Section 39 (2) of the Planning and Compulsory Purchase Act, 2004 and the National Planning Policy Framework.
+This requirement is set out in Section 19 of the Planning and Compulsory Purchase Act (2004) and Para 165 of the National Planning Policy Framework.
 Sustainability Appraisal incorporates the requirements of Strategic Environmental Assessment12 (SEA), a requirement of European and UK Legislation.
 Government guidance advises a number of stages of SA work that need to be carried out as a Local Development Document is being prepared: